amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

     value: "true"
 ```

 Each component has a name.
 In the sample above, the component is named `statestore`.
 Note that we used that name in our walkthrough code to tell the Dapr sidecar which component to use.
-Each component configuration file further has a `spec` section which contains a `type` field to specify the type of component.
-The `spec` section also contains a `metadata` field which holds a list of any other metadata that the component requires, such as connection details and other settings.
-The exact metadata values you need to specify vary by component.
+Each component configuration file has a `spec` section which contains a `type` field to specify the type of component and a `metadata` field.
+This holds metadata that the component requires, such as connection details and other settings.
+The exact metadata values you need to specify vary per component.

 By default, any Dapr sidecar can use a component that you've configured.
 In some scenarios however, you may want to limit this access.
 For example, let's say that the Redis component shown above should only be accessible to sidecars running in a production environment.
 The first step to achieve this is to define a *namespace* for the production environment, let's call it `production`.
 In self-hosted mode, you must specify the namespace of a Dapr sidecar by setting the `NAMESPACE` environment variable.
 If the `NAMESPACE` environment variable is set, the Dapr sidecar will only load the components that match the namespace.
 For Kubernetes deployments, the Kubernetes namespace determines which components are loaded.
 The following sample shows the Redis component placed in a `production` namespace: